Starting your vehicle

 - water temperature.

 The dashboard also has other colours of warning lights.
-They’re mostly to advise you of signals flashing, headlights on and so on, but check your handbook to ensure you’re familiar when they do come on.
+They’re mostly to advise you of things such as signals flashing, headlights and so on.
+Check your handbook to ensure you understand them or contact the manufacturers of your vehicle.

 Starting your car